For use with the Veritas combination plane, a 2-reed cutter, producing twin reeds with a groove or quirk on either side of each reed.

 If you own a Veritas small plough plane or a Record 405 or Stanley 45/55, you may already have a collection of blades that you can use in the Veritas combination plane.

-We'll aim to dispatch your products the same or next day when you order before 10am, Monday to Friday.
+We aim to dispatch orders the same or next day when you order before 11am, Monday to Friday.